 On April 19, 2021, the Company gave notice of termination of the License Agreement DKL.
 Such notice of termination served as formal notice that the Licensing Agreement DKL was terminated in full effective six months following the date of this notice.
 Upon the effective date of the termination, the parties to the Licensing Agreement DKL will have no further rights and/or obligations pursuant thereto.
-In order to settle any and all outstanding amounts owed to DKL under the Licensing Agreement the Company paid \$125,000 to DKL.
+In order to settle any and all outstanding amounts owed to DKL under the Licensing Agreement the Company paid \$125,000 to DKL in the year ended December 2021.